Leaf It to Renewal: Improved Predictive Maintenance Policies via Renewal Theory and Decision Trees: Numerical investigations on a virtual RUL simulator

 We perform a similar investigation as in \Cref{subsec:replacement_performance} to compare our proposed $doa$ preventive ordering heuristic with the simple threshold policy $oh1$.
 We again include for both heuristics the default versions (without parameter optimization) as well as their optimized counterparts, denoted as $oh1^*$ and $doa^*$, respectively.
 The default threshold for $oh1$ is chosen as $p_{\mathrm{thres}}=\cinv / \cunav$.
 The results for time step size $\Delta t=10$ and ordering lead time $l=11$ in function of the cost ratio $c_\mathrm{inv}/c_\mathrm{unav}$ are depicted in \Cref{fig:oh_perf_overview}.
 They are quite similar to the results of the preventive replacement setting in \Cref{fig:rh_perf_overview}, except that the differences between the policies are now much larger (in the order of hundreds of percent), which indicates a more difficult problem.

 Again, the default version of our proposed $doa$ ordering heuristic achieves significantly lower cost ratios compared to the default version of $oh1$ over most of the investigated range.
 In the range $c_\mathrm{inv}/c_\mathrm{unav}\in[0.62,92]$, $oh1$ with $p_\mathrm{thres}=c_\mathrm{inv}/c_\mathrm{unav}$ achieves better performance than our proposed method.
 This better performance is a coincidence rather than a systematic benefit and happens because for a cost ratio of $c_\mathrm{inv}/c_\mathrm{unav}=0.8$, the optimal threshold is also close to $0.8$.
 Furthermore, typical decision settings are located on the left side of the graph, i.e., for lower cost ratios, where the $doa$ heuristic is superior.

-Optimizing over the free parameter in each decision heuristic ($p_\mathrm{thres}$ for $oh1$ and $ECTR$ for $doa$), i.e., data-driven compensation of the process cost assumptions, results in the best performances.
+Optimizing over the free parameter in each decision heuristic ($p_\mathrm{thres}$ for $oh1$ and $c_{\infty}$ for $doa$), i.e., data-driven compensation of the process cost assumptions, results in the best performances.
 The curves of both optimized policies are visually indistinguishable.

 Similarly to \Cref{subsec:replacement_performance}, we also investigate the robustness of these heuristics in the low data regime; the results of which are depicted in \Cref{fig:comparison_o_low_data}.
 They show that $doa$ without optimization is very robust against overfitting, even in low data regimes.
 However, due to the larger performance gap, also noticeable in \Cref{fig:oh_perf_overview}, the optimized $oh1^*$ policy, achieves a better performance in most cases already for 100 samples and a better median performance already for 10 samples.
 Overall, the best-performing policy is $doa^*$.
 While it is less robust than $doa$, it does have significantly lower $\hat{M}$ and is more robust than the $oh1^*$ policy.
 Nevertheless, in the 10-sample regime, one might also opt for $doa$.